[ Updated Aug. 16, 2017 ]

-There’s a whole universe of stuff out there for us to look at, write about, and discuss.
+There’s a whole universe of stuff out there for us to look at, question, write about, and discuss.
 That’s what we aim to do in this course.

 Notice I did say WRITE.
 There will be assigned readings as well.
 So everyone is expected to be comfortable with reading and writing every single week.

 Reading and writing — I believe that graduate students need to read and write to be exposed to new ideas (reading) and to process those ideas (writing).